SoutrikBandyopadhyay/soutrikbandyopadhyay.github.io/_pages/cv.md

   * Jadavpur University
   * Supervisor: Prof. Ranjit Kumar Barai, Department of Electrical Engineering
   * Fabricated an Intelligent Landmark Recognition Mobile Robot with all associated driver circuits along-with controller software written on Raspberry Pi
   * Implemented a Fuzzy-Proportional Integral Controller from scratch in Python for the Raspberry Pi Platform to detect and navigate towards objects of interest.
-The resulting controller eectively migrated towards placards placed in a room and showed robust performance with respect to camera noise.
+The resulting controller effectively migrated towards placards placed in a room and showed robust performance with respect to camera noise.

 Skills